openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 Then the tests can be run with:

     bundle exec rspec spec

+Note: If your OS is not explicitly supported in the setup guides then not all tests may pass.
+However, you may still be able to develop.
+Get in touch with the [#dev][slack-dev] channel on Slack to troubleshoot issues and determine if they will preclude you from contributing to OFN.

+Additionally, make sure that the time zone on your machine matches the one defined in `config/application.yml`.
+If there is a discrepancy, it may cause some RSpec tests to fail.

 The project is configured to use [Zeus][zeus] to reduce the pre-test startup time while Rails loads.
 See the [Zeus GitHub page][zeus] for usage instructions.